nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 ## As a User

 {{#> callout type='info' heading='Standard and Strict mode' }}
-This page describes the user experience depending on the Retention Management addon mode among [Standard or Strict]({{page page='nuxeo-retention-management'}}#configuration-modes).
+This page describes the user experience depending on the Retention Management addon mode among [standard or strict]({{page page='nuxeo-retention-management'}}#configuration-modes).
 {{/callout}}

 As a user, you will see some differences on the **View** tab of your documents: